My Approach To Choosing Pitchers in GPPs

 Posted in Fantasy Baseball | Leave a comment

-Below you’ll find DFS and streamer rankings.
+Below you’ll find DFS and streamer rankings for the night games.
 I classified the pitchers by category and they’re ranked from best to worst in each category.
 I didn’t write about all the pitchers, but I chose the best options available.
 You’ll find the pitcher’s name, the DraftKings salary and where the game is being played.

 The rankings are slanted toward a GPP, but the write-ups provide (hopefully) the information necessary to fill out a double-up lineup.
 My approach to ranking pitchers is broken into three parts.